sohyun-l/sohyun-l.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduate student in the Graduate School of Artificial Intelligence integrated M.S. & Ph.D. program at [POSTECH](https://www.postech.ac.kr).
-I am a member of the [Computer Vision Lab](http://cvlab.postech.ac.kr/lab/) at POSTECH, advised by Prof. [Suha Kwak](https://suhakwak.github.io).
-Previously, I completed my B.S. in Mechanical Engineering at POSTECH.\
+I am a postdoctoral researcher at [POSTECH CSE](https://cse.postech.ac.kr/csepostech/index.do), working with Prof. [Suha Kwak](https://suhakwak.github.io), who also advised my Ph.D. in Artificial Intelligence at POSTECH GSAI.\
 \
-My research interests lie in computer vision and deep learning.
-I've worked on the robust recognition in adverse visual conditions, domain adaptation, and generalization.
+My research focuses on building robust recognition and vision-language-action systems that perform reliably under adverse conditions, encompassing domain adaptation, generalization, and test-time adaptation.

-If you are interested in my research projects, please feel free to contact me.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.